coliff/bootstrap-forced-colors-css/README.md

 > [!NOTE]
 > By default, the Forced Colors Mode emulation is a dark mode theme, but you can switch to a light theme by forcing the `prefers-color-scheme` to light in the Dev Tools.
 Remember that the user can't use Bootstrap's light/dark mode theme toggle.
 The color scheme is set by the user at the OS level.

-Note that [CanIUse lists Safari as supporting forced colors mode](https://caniuse.com/mdn-css_at-rules_media_forced-colors), but macOS itself doesn't have a Forced Colors / High Contrast mode which means it's not possible to use this with Safari at all.
+Note that [CanIUse lists Safari as supporting forced colors mode](https://caniuse.com/mdn-css_at-rules_media_forced-colors), however macOS itself doesn't have a Forced Colors / High Contrast mode which means it's not possible to use this with Safari at all.